Web Development¶

 LESP Web Stack¶

-LESP is a variation of the popular open source LAMP web stack, providing Nginx instead of Apache2 web server, and SQLite instead of MariaDB.
+LESP is a variation of the popular open source LAMP web stack, providing Nginx instead of Apache web server, and SQLite instead of MariaDB.

 Nginx is a popular choice, thanks to its lightweight utilization of resources and its flexibility to scale simply even with minimal equipment.